The Business Plan is the principle strategic document in the ongoing development and good management of our organisation.

 It sets out the key aims and objectives of the Malvern Hills Trust, both in the short and long term view, and identifies those challenges and issues which are anticipated in the coming years.
 The plan recognises the limits and restrictions within which we operate as we strive to deliver our primary duties as a charity for the protections and good management of this precious landscape.
 Lastly, and most importantly the plan prioritises our work areas and sets out a clear timescales for their implementation.

-Our Business Plan 2016-2021 sets out the overall strategy and work programme for the development of all aspects of our organisation and its finances.
-The Business plan is split into three parts - Part A: Identifying Issues, Part B: Delivering Aims and Objectives, and Part C: Work Plan.
+Our Business Plan 2022 - 2027 sets out the overall strategy and work programme for the development of all aspects of our organisation and its finances.
+The Business plan is split into three parts - Part 1: Identifying Opportunities and Challenges, Part 2: Delivering Aims and Objectives, and Part 3: Appendices including Work Plan.

 Copies of these documents can be found below